-As of December 31, 2021, we were required by AgriBank to maintain an investment equal to 2.5% of the average quarterly balance of our note payable, with an additional amount required on association growth in excess of a targeted growth rate, if the District is also growing above a targeted growth rate.
-As of March 31, 2022, the required investment is increasing to 2.55%.
+As of December 31, 2022, we were required by AgriBank to maintain an investment equal to 2.55% of the average quarterly balance of our note payable.

 We are also required to hold AgriBank stock related to our participation in pool programs.
 The required investment amount varies by pool program and is generally a percentage of the loan balance in the pool.